Gabriel-Velez/GBE-Dotfiles/readme.md

   - Adds functions as buttons like: New Folder, New Window, Rename, Preview pane, and Properties

   - Shortcuts to PC, Downloads, Documents, and Drives (C:, D:, E:)

+- **Main menu** - Surves as a hub connecting all pages together

+  - Can be accessed on any page by clicking the three vertical dots on the bottom left

 ## Notable Pages (with Screenshots):